-The performance of the student in each paper will be evaluated both continuously (Internal Assessment) and at the end of semester (Semester Examination).
-25% marks for each theory paper will be allocated for internal assessment and 75% marks will be kept for semester examination at the end of each semester.
-For a paper carrying 100 marks, for example, 25% marks (= 25 marks) allocated for internal assessment will be divided as follows: There will be (i) three sessional tests for each paper, each of 5 marks, totalling 15 marks, (ii) an assignment of 5 marks, and (iii) 5 marks will be allocated to attendance as per the guidelines provided by the Office of the Controller of Examination.
-For practical courses, 50 marks will be allocated for the internal assessment and 100 marks will be kept for semester examination at the end of each semester.
+- (i) Three sessional tests for each paper (Best two will be counted) totaling 30 marks, - (ii) An assignment of 5 marks, and - (iii) 5 marks will be allocated to attendance and seminar.

+As per the guidelines provided by the Office of the Controller of Examination.
+For practical courses, 40 marks will be allocated for the internal assessment and 60 marks will be kept for semester examination (theory) at the end of each semester.
 For the evaluation of the lab work, laboratory notebook, practical test/viva voce shall be taken into account.
 The marks shall be awarded by the respective teacher conducting the practical course.
 For sessional test, discontinuance of classes will not be permitted and the teacher may take the test in his/her schedule class.
 Under the compelling circumstance such as sickness of the student or mourning in the family the candidate may be given another chance.
-For sickness only a credible medical certificate issued by a hospital shall be considered.
-In case of causalities a letter from the parents would be required.
+For sickness only, a credible medical certificate issued by a hospital shall be considered.
+In case of causalities, a letter from the parents would be required.